JohnnyPrimus/homeassistant_ecowitt/README.md

 You can safely delete the old sensor once you validate you are seeing data on the new one.
 Be sure to update any automations/etc that reference the old sensor.

-### Breaking changes

-Version 0.5 converts this to a config flow from the previous yaml config method.
-Once you restart hass, it will attempt to read your old config from yaml, and port it over to the config flow.
-Verify that it did so correctly, and double check the options match what you expect for the units under "Options".

-Additionally in 0.5, the battery sensors have been significantly changed.
-Previously all batteries were simple floats with the raw value displayed.
-There are 3 types of batteries that the ecowitt displays data for:

-* Simple good/bad batteries.
-These are now binary sensors.
-This will leave A dead entry in your entities for the old battery sensor.
-You may safely delete that entity.
-* Voltage readings.
-A few batteries display a voltage (soil, WH80).
-  A soil battery is normally 1.5v, so a good alarm might be around 1.3?
-  WH80 batteries seem to be about 2.38 - 2.4, so maybe in the 2.3 to 2.2 range
-  for an alarm?
-* Other batteries will now show as a percentage.
-  The raw sensor gives a number from 0-5, this is simply multiplied by 20 to give a percentage of 0-100.

-If you were monitoring one of these, be sure to update any automations.

-There was a bug in the wind gust sensors, where it was not being affected by the windunit setting, once you load 0.5, you may find a dead entity for your wind gust sensors that were setup for the wrong unit.
-You may delete these.

-Once your configuration has been moved, you should delete the old ecowitt section from your configuration.yaml file and restart hass.

 ## How to set up: